marionettejs/backbone.marionette/docs/marionette.view.md

 other views to take advantage of.

 **Note:** The `Marionette.View` type is not intended to be used directly.
-It exists as a base view for other view typesb to be extended from, and to provide a common location for behaviors that are shared across all views.
+It exists as a base view for other view types to be extended from, and to provide a common location for behaviors that are shared across all views.